ponylang/pony-tutorial/docs/capabilities/aliasing.md

 Here's an example of that.
 When you try to assign `a` to `c`, the compiler will complain.

 __Can I `consume` a field?__ Definitely not!
-There's no way to be sure no other alias to the object will access that field.
+Consuming something means it has no value.
+There's no way to be sure no other alias to the object will access that field, and if we tried to access a field that had no value, we would crash.
 But there's a way to do what you want to do: _destructive read_.

 # Destructive read

 There's another way to _move_ a value from one name to another.
 Earlier, we talked about how assignment in Pony returns the _old_ value of the left-hand side, rather than the new value.
 This is called _destructive read_, and we can use it to do what we want to do, even with fields.

 ```
+class Aardvark
+  var buddy: Wombat iso

-fun test(a: Wombat iso, b: Wombat iso) =>
+  fun test(a: Wombat iso) =>
-  var c: Wombat iso = b = consume a // Allowed!
+    var b: Wombat iso = buddy = consume a // Allowed!
 ```

-Here, we consume `a`, assign it to `b`, and assign the _old_ value of `b` to `c`.
-We could also create a new `Wombat` and assign it to `a` instead of consuming it.
+Here, we consume `a`, assign it to the field `buddy`, and assign the _old_ value of `buddy` to `b`.

-__Why is it ok to destructively read fields when we can't consume them?__ Because when we do a destructive read, the field always has _some_ value, so if any other alias to the object needs that field, it's ok.
+__Why is it ok to destructively read fields when we can't consume them?__ Because when we do a destructive read, the field always has a value, since we assign to it.
+So, unlike `consume`, there's no time when the field has no value, so it's safe and the compiler doesn't complain.

 # Ephemeral types